Licensed Professional Counselor Salary

-Licensed Professional Counselors report using a large range of skills on the job.
-Most notably, skills in addiction, Clinical Supervision, Clinical Psychology, and Bereavement Counseling are correlated to pay that is above average, with boosts between 7 percent and 9 percent.
+Licensed Professional Counselors seem to exploit a large range of skills on the job.
+Most notably, skills in addiction, Clinical Supervision, Clinical Psychology, and Bereavement Counseling are correlated to pay that is above average, with boosts between 6 percent and 8 percent.
 Those listing Substance Abuse Counseling as a skill should be prepared for drastically lower pay.
 Emergency/Trauma and trauma also typically command lower compensation.
-Most people familiar with Bereavement Counseling also know Clinical Supervision.
+Those familiar with Bereavement Counseling also tend to know Clinical Supervision.

 Pay by Experience Level for Licensed Professional Counselor